vasiaxe/Dexterdle/README.md

 # Dexterdle

 Dexterdle is a Dexter-themed character guessing game inspired by Wordle-style deduction games.
-The player guesses a hidden character and receives color-coded feedback based on shared attributes such as gender, role, affiliation, first season, status, and relation to Dexter.
+The player guesses a hidden character and receives color-coded feedback based on shared attributes such as gender, role, affiliation, first season, status, and relation to Dexter

 ## Preview